jcordovilla/obsidian-curator-01/docs/TECHNICAL_SPECIFICATION.md

 ## Overview

-Obsidian Curator is a Python application for analyzing, preprocessing, and curating Obsidian vaults converted from Evernote.
-The system uses a unified configuration approach and provides three main pipelines: analysis, preprocessing, and curation.
+Obsidian Curator is a specialized AI-powered knowledge curation system designed for infrastructure investment professionals.
+It transforms raw notes, documents, and web clippings into a publication-ready research database optimized for academic papers, industry reports, and professional presentations.
+The system uses advanced local AI models and provides three main pipelines: analysis, preprocessing, and curation.

 ## Architecture